Welcome to Olivia Beach Camp Cabins!

 Neighborhood Quiet Time is 10:00pm – 7:00am

 Netflix can be accessed by pressing the “V” like symbol in the middle of the remote.
 When a lower bar appears, click over until the Netflix logo shows at the bottom left of the TV, then click OK.
 Scroll through selections and then press OK to select a movie or show.
 If a yellow symbol exclamation point appears, re-enter the wifi password in the TV settings (can be found the same way as the Netflix, selecting settings when it is at the lower right of the screen).
-For security reasons the login info is not provided online, but should be already plugged into the TV and can be found in the printed guest book.
+The login can be found in your welcome note.

 iPod/iPad Docking Station and Surround Sound